 Art Deco, 1918-1938: Also originating in France, this era produced mostly platinum pieces housing colored stones and diamonds, the latter being more prevalent.
 Due to the influence of rapid industrialization, Art Deco jewelry exhibits geometric designs of clean lines and symmetry.

-Retro, 1938-1948: Influenced by Hollywood, the jewelry of this era is vibrant and bold.
-Gold, particularly rose, is seen often in Retro pieces.
+Retro, 1940s & 50s: Influenced by Hollywood, the jewelry of this era is vibrant and bold.
+Gold, particularly rose gold, is seen often in Retro pieces.
 Cocktail rings are a prolific silhouette for this time.